PranshuDewal/PranshuDewal/README.md

 # Enterprise Platform Delivery

 # Pranshu Mohan Dewal
 Technology leader in enterprise delivery, data platforms, and applied AI.
+I care deeply about building lean systems that work in the real world—under scale, navigating regulation and long-term operational constraints.

 This repository documents how I have led and delivered large-scale, data-intensive enterprise platforms in production environments across energy, transportation, and other regulated domains.
+This repository is intended as a practical reference for teams operating in high-stakes production environments.

 The focus is execution: system design, delivery governance, data integrity, cutover discipline, and post-production stabilization.